 Just like smartphones, social media has become a part of our daily lives.
-Why not use it for reaching out to your attendees and asking them to share their impression on your event?
-The tricky part is that you need to make sure that attendees know where to look for the form and won’t forget to do it.
+Why not use it for reaching out to your attendees and asking them to share their impressions of your event?
+The tricky part is that you need to make sure that attendees know where to look for the form and won't forget to do it.

-The problem here is the same as with SMS - not everyone likes to write their feedback using a mobile device.
-Besides, unlike email or sms, which has been with us for a long time and everyone has necessary tools to handle them, to create a qr code, you will need to find a software first.
+The problem here is the same as with SMS — not everyone likes to write their feedback using a mobile device.
+Besides, unlike email or SMS, which has been with us for a long time and everyone has the necessary tools to handle them, to create a QR code, you will need to find software first.

 Although, the best method for each particular event may vary depending on the trainer's and attendees' preferences.
 Learn your audience and the tools you have at hand, then decide which way is the most effective.

 Workshop Butler is the service that helps you streamline event management processes and handle them in the most efficient way.
 With it, you can solve some of the challenges in collecting evaluations.